+Bridge's £20m plan on 150th anniversary

-Bridge celebrates 150th anniversary
+Barmouth Bridge £20m plan on its 150th anniversary

-Barmouth Bridge celebrates 150th anniversary with train journey
+Barmouth Bridge which celebrates its 150th anniversary could be given £20m to secure its future.

-A special train service is running over a historical viaduct in Gwynedd to mark its 150th anniversary.
+Network Rail hopes the money will help preserve the historic Gwynedd viaduct for the "next 150 years".

 Barmouth Bridge, which runs over the River Mawddach estuary in Cardigan Bay, was first opened in 1867.

-It is one of the longest timber viaducts still in use in Britain.
+It is one of the longest timber viaducts still in use in Britain and the cash will help secure its future.

-To mark the occasion, a train pulling Riviera Trains Mark 1 carriages from Shrewsbury to Pwllheli will cross the Grade II-listed structure on Tuesday.

 Designed by Welsh civil engineer Benjamin Piercy, and English civil engineer and architect Henry Conybeare, the bridge was built as part of the then Aberystwyth & Welsh Coast Railway.